microsoft/react-native-windows/README.md

 - Download [Visual Studio 2017 Community or Greater](https://www.visualstudio.com/downloads/).
 (Visual Studio 2015 support has been deprecated.)
 	- You will need to start Visual Studio after it is installed to do some final setup before it can be used to build or run your React Native Windows application

-*Note*: Development on React Native Windows itself currently requires Visual Studio 2017 or higher.
+> Development on React Native Windows itself currently requires Visual Studio 2017 or higher.
 It is not currently supported with VS Code, but work is ongoing as tracked [here](https://github.com/microsoft/vscode-react-native/issues/1007).

-## Getting Started

-Want to develop a React Native Windows app?
-Head over to our [Getting Started Guide](https://microsoft.github.io/react-native-windows/docs/getting-started).

-## Getting Help

-- Chat with us on [Reactiflux](https://discord.gg/0ZcbPKXt5bWJVmUY) in #react-native
-- If it turns out that you may have found a bug, please [open an issue](#opening-issues)

 ## Documentation

-[React Native already has great documentation](https://reactnative.dev/docs/getting-started.html), and we're working to ensure the React Native Windows is part of that documentation story.
-Check out the [React documentation](https://reactjs.org/docs/getting-started.html) for further details about the React API in general.
+[React Native already has great documentation](https://reactnative.dev/docs/getting-started.html) and we're working to ensure the React Native Windows is part of that documentation story.

-For information on parity status with Android and iOS, including details on implemented and missing components and modules, along with related issues for missing features from partial implementations, go [here](https://microsoft.github.io/react-native-windows/docs/parity-status).

-## Extending React Native

-- Looking for a component?
-[JS.coach](https://js.coach/react-native)
-- Fellow developers write and publish React Native modules to npm and open source them on GitHub.
-- Third party modules may be missing Windows support, so reach out to the project owners directly.
-- Making modules helps grow the React Native ecosystem and community.
-We recommend writing modules for your use cases and sharing them on npm.
-- You should almost never need to modify or fork React Native Windows itself (the ReactNative and ReactNative.Shared project/sources) to create custom controls.
-The extension points should already exist to do just about anything!
-- Read the guides on [Native Modules for Windows](https://microsoft.github.io/react-native-windows/docs/native-modules).
+[React Native for Windows](https://microsoft.github.io/react-native-windows/) has it's own separate documentation site where Windows and Mac specific information, like API docs and blog updates live.

+## Get Started
+See the [Getting Started Guide](https://microsoft.github.io/react-native-windows/docs/getting-started) on our React Native for Windows website.

-## Opening Issues
+## Need Help?

+Come join us and chat on the [Reactiflux](https://discord.gg/0ZcbPKXt5bWJVmUY) Discord server under in **#react-native**

-If you encounter a bug with the React Native Windows plugin, we would like to hear about it.
+If it turns out that you may have found a bug,  we would like to hear about it!

+### Logging Issues
 Search the [existing issues](https://github.com/microsoft/react-native-windows/issues) and try to make sure your problem doesn’t already exist before opening a new issue.
+If your issue doesn't exist yet, try to make sure you provide as much information as possible to us so we can help you sooner.
+It’s helpful if you include information like:

-It’s helpful if you include the version of Windows, React Native, React Native Windows plugin, and device family (i.e., mobile, desktop, Xbox, etc.) you’re using.
-Please include a stack trace and reduced repro case when appropriate, too.
+- The version of Windows, React Native, React Native Windows plugin, and device family (i.e., mobile, desktop, Xbox, etc.) where you ran into the issue.
+- A stack trace and reduced repro case when possible.

-Please use the [appropriate template](https://github.com/microsoft/react-native-windows/issues/new/choose) to file your issues.
+- Ensure the [appropriate template](https://github.com/microsoft/react-native-windows/issues/new?labels=vnext&template=vnext.md) is used when filing your issue(s).

 The GitHub issues are intended for bug reports and feature requests.
-For help and questions with using the React Native Windows plugin please make use of the resources listed in the [Getting Help](#getting-help) section.
+For help and questions with using the React Native Windows plugin please make use of the resources listed our main README's the [Getting Help](https://github.com/microsoft/react-native-windows#getting-help) section.

 ## Contributing

-Make sure to install the [system requirements](#system-requirements).
-If you just want to get started with developing your own app, read [Getting Started with App Development](#getting-started).
-You only need to interact with `npm` to use for your app development.

-For more information about contributing PRs, see [Contribution Guidelines for react-native-windows](docs/contributing.md)

-[Good First Task](https://github.com/microsoft/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/microsoft/react-native-windows/labels/help%20wanted) are great starting points for PRs.

-### Examples

-- Using the CLI in the [Getting Started](#getting-started) sections will set you up with a sample React-Native-Windows app that you can begin editing.
-- If you're looking for sample code, just browse the RNTester folder in the GitHub web UI
+See [Contributing guidelines](./docs/CONTRIBUTING.md) for how to setup your fork of the repo and start a PR to contribute to React Native for Windows.

 ## License